 “Dr. Wu utilizes cutting-edge techniques to develop uniquely tailored treatments designed to address the specific needs of his patients.”

-In addition to his busy clinical practice, Dr. Wu serves as Director of Research at Cosmetic Laser Dermatology, supervising between 20 and 30 ongoing clinical trials at any given time.
+In addition to his busy clinical practice, Dr. Wu serves as Director of Research at Cosmetic Laser Dermatology in San Diego, CA, supervising between 20 and 30 ongoing clinical trials at any given time.
 This work places him at the forefront of discovery and innovation in cosmetic dermatology.
 These trials have included collaborations with Allergan Inc® (Botox® Cosmetic, Juvéderm®, Voluma® XC), Galderma® (Restylane®, Perlane®, Dysport®), Merz Pharma (Radiesse®, Belotero®, Xeomin®), Ulthera®, Thermage®, CoolSculpting, ThermiRF®, Cynosure®, Syneron®, and many others.

 By testing and optimizing new products and devices, Dr. Wu is often amongst the first doctors in the world to gain experience with them.
 He is therefore often called upon to train other physicians and aesthetic practitioners in the proper techniques and utilization of these products.
 Dr. Wu has successfully treated thousands of patients using the most advanced skill sets and technologies and has been named a “Top Contributor” on the medical information site RealSelf!